Choose an Event

-Attend this information-packed seminar and gain a thorough understanding of Canadian Payroll Law, including employment and labour standards that affect payroll processing, withholdings, garnishments and deductions, the role of Federal and Provincial government regulations, special concerns involving the U.S. and much more.
+Attend this information-packed seminar and gain a thorough understanding of Ontario's Payroll Law, including employment and labour standards that affect payroll processing, withholdings, garnishments and deductions, the role of Federal and Provincial government regulations, special concerns involving the U.S. and much more.

-Canadian Payroll Basics — what every payroll processor needs to know to get started
+Ontario Payroll Basics — what every payroll processor needs to know to get started